 Skip advert

 Advertisement

 MG engineered a new platform for the HS, using MacPherson struts at the front and a multi-link suspension set-up at the rear.
-It feels softly sprung and deals with the typically scarred UK roads in an acceptable fashion.
-Where the HS falls down is its lack of decent body control at higher speeds, the car struggling with the grooves and off-camber sections of faster stretches of tarmac.
+It feels softly sprung, and deals with the typically scarred UK roads in an acceptable fashion.
+Where the HS falls down is its lack of decent body control at higher speeds, with the car struggling to maintain composure over grooves and off-camber sections of tarmac at higher speeds.

 Advertisement - Article continues below

-Vague steering feel off centre just adds to the problem and doesn’t inspire confidence from behind the wheel.
-The innate agility of the Mazda CX-5 or Skoda Karoq may be better suited to those looking for some driving inspiration on the family day out.
-That said, the HS is comfortable enough and drivers will appreciate the practical, high-set driving position and good visibility for the most part.
-However, when we tested the updated HS we found the car’s rear-view mirror hinders visibility because of how low it’s mounted on the windscreen.
+The steering off-centre is vague, which only adds to the problem.
+The HS doesn’t inspire the same confidence from behind the wheel or innate feeling of agility as the Mazda CX-5 or Skoda Karoq, both of which are better suited to those looking for some driving inspiration on a family day out.
+That said, the HS is comfortable enough, and some drivers will appreciate the high driving position and good forward visibility.
+However, we found the view out the back wasn’t so good using the low-mounted rear-view mirror.

-If you like a quiet cabin, then you may want to focus on maintaining a light touch with the right foot.
-At low revs the 1.5-litre engine is civilised enough and can provide plenty of power, but go beyond 4,000rpm and you’ll find power drops off significantly and the noise builds to an irritating level that continues even at a motorway cruise.
+If you like a quiet cabin, you may want to focus on maintaining a light touch with the right foot.
+At low revs, the 1.5-litre engine is civilised enough and can provide plenty of power, but go beyond 4,000rpm, and you’ll find power drops off significantly, and the noise builds to an irritating level that continues even at a motorway cruise.

+Skip advert